-User Experience (UX) is nothing new, but next month it is becoming more important than ever with the upcoming Google Page Experience Update.
+User Experience (UX) is nothing new, but it is becoming more important than ever with the Google Page Experience Update which began rolling out on the 15th June 2021 and will continue through to the end of August.
 Google is constantly looking for ways to get better at spotting good and bad websites, which is why regular updates to their algorithms exist.

-Next month, page experience will become a key ranking factor for reaching the top of the searches.
+As the update continues to roll out, page experience is becoming a lightweight ranking factor for reaching the top of the searches.
 Google is testing visual indicators that highlight pages that have met all of the page experience criteria.

 Introducing upcoming ranking signals for Google Search based on various aspects of page experience–combining Core Web Vitals and previous UX-related signals.